-Due to the latest innovative materials, the eco friendly and prefab houses are back into the spotlight.
-Many architects and constructors are turning again their attention to these green concepts of living.
+Due to the latest innovative materials, eco-friendly and prefab houses are back into the spotlight.
+Many architects and constructors are turning their attention to these green concepts of living.
 These futurist houses are not only cost-efficient, but they also provide brilliant energy-saving solutions.
 They comply with the latest eco building requirements.
-Construction of prefab houses takes considerably less time, significantly reducing waste, and costs.
-In this article, we will take a brief look at the latest trends in eco friendly architecture and design.
+Construction of prefab houses takes considerably less time, significantly reducing waste and costs.

-Wood for example cannot be considered Eco, because it is a resource which regenerates very slowly.
-Concrete on the other hand is made out of widespread materials.
-Although an Eco-friendly house is costly to build, in the end you will end up saving more money than you would with a regular home.
-This is because eco friendly houses use unconventional energy sources like solar panels and wind installations which are energy-efficient.
+Wood, for example, cannot be considered eco, because it is a resource which regenerates very slowly.
+Concrete, on the other hand, is made out of widespread materials.
+Although an eco-friendly house is costly to build, in the end, you will end up saving more money than you would with a regular home.
+This is because eco-friendly houses use unconventional energy sources like solar panels and wind installations, which are energy-efficient.

 Prefab houses are modular houses, which take a lot of time to build, but they are very advantageous for the producers and clients.
-These houses are extremely cheap, perfectly hydro and thermo isolated.
+These houses are extremely cheap, and perfectly hydro and thermo isolated.
 Prefabricated houses are as comfortable as regular houses.
-They look good and are guaranteed to resist at least 100 years.
+They look good and are guaranteed to last at least 100 years.
 People see this type of housing as a pragmatic and accessible solution for lower budgets, and for horizontally expanding cities.

-3. Integrating houses in the environment
+Integrating Houses in the Environment

 Human communion with nature has lost its meaning in the industrial era, but architects all over the world are trying to revive the concept.
 They focus on creating houses which match the environment (color, shape, texture).
 The results are really amazing.
 Architects are designing homes which open up to the surroundings, rooms with big windows, to reduce the border between the house and the environment.